hapijs/jwt/API.md

 ### verifySignature
 `verifySignature({ decoded, raw }, secret)`

 A function that will complete if the signature is valid or throw an error if invalid.
 This does not do verification on the payload.
-An expried token will not throw an error if the signature is valid, where:
+An expired token will not throw an error if the signature is valid, where:
 - `decoded` - Object of decoded token in the format of `artifacts.decoded` described in the [`validate`](#more-on-the-validate-function) section above.
 - `raw` - Object of decoded token in the format of `artifacts.raw` described in the [`validate`](#more-on-the-validate-function) section above.
  - `secret` - String or buffer that creates signature **or** object where: